Brenden Abbott: Fremantle Prison escape – 1989

-Abbott had fled from police during questioning in relation to burglary at the Nollamara police station in 1986 and in 1987 successfully stole $112,000 from the Commonwealth Bank in Perth with his first bank robbery.
-In the months following, police arrested Abbott at Perth Airport.
-Sentenced to Fremantle Prison, Abbott was given duties in the tailor workshop, fitting and sewing uniforms to order.
-It was through the workshop Abbott and Aaron Reynolds were able to create fake prison guard uniforms.
-On 24 November 1989 Abbott dressed in the false uniform, cut through the bars in the workshop and gained access to the guard's walkway, he made his way across the rooftop and out of the prison grounds.
-This escape earned Abbott his lifelong notoriety as a criminal genius, and ultimately led to his permanent and erroneous branding as "the postcard bandit."
-In the almost 150-year history Fremantle Prison was operational, Abbott is the only prisoner on record to escape and never return due to its closure in 1991.
+In 1986, during questioning in relation to a burglary, Abbott fled from police at the Nollamara police station.
+In 1987 he committed his first bank robbery, stealing $112,000 from the Commonwealth Bank in Perth.
+Later the same year, Abbott was arrested at Perth Airport.
+Sentenced to Fremantle Prison, Abbott was given duties in the tailor’s workshop, fitting and sewing uniforms.
+Through this workshop Abbott and Aaron Reynolds were able to create fake prison guard uniforms.
+On 24 November 1989 Abbott, dressed in the fake uniform, cut through the bars in the workshop and gained access to the guard's walkway, making his way across the rooftop and out of the prison grounds.
+This escape earned Abbott his lifelong notoriety as a criminal genius, ultimately leading to his permanent and erroneous branding as "the Postcard Bandit."
+By the time Fremantle Prison closed in 1991, Abbott was the only prisoner in its 136-year history to escape and have never been returned.

 Fugitive 1989–1995

 While Reynolds was arrested within weeks of the Fremantle escape, Abbott went on to establish himself as a "professional" bank robber, believed to have been responsible for "40 to 50" bank robberies across Western Australia, South Australia and Queensland's Gold Coast.
 Working in Abbott's favour, the Adelaide police force was structured with each suburb having its own CIB office, limiting communication between the departments and making Adelaide a repeated target.
 Rivalry between the states made intelligence sharing minimal and Western Australian Police were yet to issue a warrant for Abbott's arrest almost five years following the escape.
 By 1994 the states' police departments compromised and agreed to work together.
 Elevated to the status of Australia's most wanted man, his five-and-a-half years on the run came to an end when police tracked down a post-office box on Queensland's Gold Coast used by Abbott, which was found to contain a pager bill registered to the address where he was living.
-On 26 March 1995 Abbott was recaptured.
+On 26 December 1995 Abbott was recaptured.

 Media reports in the 1990s said Abbott sent postcards of his travels to the Western Australian Police.
 However, the story was a WA Police media unit concoction; the "postcards" were photos Abbott lost while running from police with Aaron Reynolds after the Fremantle Prison escape, and were intended for his friends and family.
 They included a picture of Reynolds outside the Dwellingup police station.